About Me

 The main part of my research involves the numerical analysis of state-of-the-art wave-function methods that are used to solve the electronic Schrödinger equation.
 My post-doc at EPFL involved the analysis of the DMRG algorithm for computing the ground states of strongly correlated molecules while my post-doc at the LJLL focused on the analysis of coupled cluster methods for computing the ground states of dynamically correlated molecules.

 In a joint project with Eric Cancès and some colleagues at CERMICS (Ecole des Ponts), I also work on band structure calculations of crystalline materials.
-Additionally, together with Jean-Philip Piquemal and my former colleagues at the Laboratoire de Chimie Théorique (Sorbonne Université), I work on adaptive variational quantum eigensolvers.
+Additionally, together with Jean-Philip Piquemal and my former colleagues at the Laboratoire de Chimie Théorique (Sorbonne Université), I work on hybrid quantum/classical algorithms.

 During my Phd, I mostly worked on the mathematical analysis of boundary integral equations and domain decomposition methods with applications in polarisable electrostatics.